Skip to main content Skip to footer

 • Support Primary Care: The vast majority of people with cancer will develop symptoms prior to diagnosis so it is imperative to continue to support primary care clinicians in identifying and appropriately referring those with a suspicion of cancer.

 • Optimise Screening: While setting the screening agenda remains the responsibility of Scottish Government, it’s often the most effective way to find cancer early.
-The Earlier Cancer Diagnosis Team will continue to work with partners to raise awareness of the benefits and risks of screening and optimise screening programmes where possible.
+The CI&ED team will continue to work with partners to raise awareness of the benefits and risks of screening and optimise screening programmes where possible.

 • Harness Data: Continuous improvement in the provision of timely, high-quality, transparent, and integrated data will enable an improved understanding of barriers to earlier diagnosis and variation (geographical, socio-economic, ethnicity and other equalities data).

 • Invest in Innovation: Research and innovation have a key role to play in improving earlier diagnosis rates, such as biomarkers (including volatiles), artificial intelligence and multi-cancer early detection tests (MCEDs).
-This requires coordination across multiple partners, including industry and academia.
+This requires coordination across multiple partners, including industry and academia in close collaboration with CfSD’s Innovation Team.